General notes on expectations in classes

 Excellent

-and exceptional work for a graduate student; work at this level is creative,
+and exceptional work for a graduate student; work at

-original, thorough, well-reasoned, insightful,
+this level is creative, original, thorough, well-reasoned,

-salient issues.
+understanding of the salient issues.
 Anything evaluated at 3.8 or above meets

-or exceeds what I would expect of experienced professionals. |
+or exceeds what I would expect of new professionals. |

 3.7 |

-Strong work
+Strong

-for a graduate student; although not quite of high professional quality, work
+work for a graduate student; although not quite of high professional quality,

-and demonstrates initiative, clear recognition, thorough mastery, synthesis and
+well-reasoned, and demonstrates initiative, clear recognition, thorough

-of errors or difficulties. |
+free of errors or difficulties. |

 3.3 |

-Competent work
+Competent

-for a graduate student; somewhat well-reasoned and
+work for a graduate student; somewhat well-reasoned

-ability to distill, organize and present complex material clearly and
+with an ability to distill, organize and present complex material clearly and

 persuasively.
-Writing is
+Writing is probably

-probably acceptable but is weak in spots.
-This is the graduate student grade that indicates neither
+is the graduate student grade that indicates neither exceptional strengths

-exceptional strengths nor exceptional weakness. |
+nor exceptional weakness. |

 3.0 |

-Adequate work
+Adequate

-for a graduate student; occasionally thorough and well-reasoned,
+work for a graduate student; occasionally thorough and well-reasoned,

 but some indication that understanding of important issues is less than